axetroy/kost/doc/useage.md

 cd hello-word
 ```

-first, you need install [Typescript](https://github.com/Microsoft/TypeScript) and create an `tsconfig.json` in your project
+first, you need install [Typescript](https://github.com/Microsoft/TypeScript) and create a `tsconfig.json` in your project

 ```bash
 touch tsconfig.json